 Today you should read: Ezekiel 15

 Just a note – this is prior to the cross.
 People obtained righteousness through obedience to God and confession of their sin (looking forward to the ultimate forgiveness to come on the cross).
-God was still gracious – but punishment was clear to come to those who disobey.
+God was still gracious – but the punishment was clear to come to those who disobey.
 We live in the time since the cross.
 As Christ followers, our sins are all forgiven by the blood of Jesus.

 God made Him who knew no sin to be sin for us… 2 Corinthians 5:21a